huggingface/transformers/docs/source/add_new_model.rst

 It is very helpful to add a notebook that showcases in-detail how *brand_new_bert* can be used for inference and/or fine-tuned on a downstream task.
 This is not mandatory to merge your PR, but very useful for the community.

+**14. Submit your finished PR**

+You're done programming now and can move to the last step, which is getting your PR merged into master.
+Usually, the Hugging Face team should have helped you already at this point, but it is worth taking some time to give your finished PR a nice description and eventually add comments to your code, if you want to point out certain design choices to your reviewer.

 Share your work!!
 -----------------------------------------------------------------------------------------------------------------------

-Now, it’s time to get some credit from the community for your work!
+Now, it's time to get some credit from the community for your work!
 Having completed a model addition is a major contribution to Transformers and the whole NLP community.
 Your code and the ported pre-trained models will certainly be used by hundreds and possibly even thousands of developers and researchers.
 You should be proud of your work and share your achievement with the community.

 **You have made another model that is super easy to access for everyone in the community! 🤯**